js-cookie/js-cookie/README.md

 * Run `grunt release` command with `:minor`, `:patch` or `:major` flags
 * Upload the minified file into the github release ([geddski/grunt-release#47](https://github.com/geddski/grunt-release/issues/47))
-* Link the documentation of the latest release tag in the `README.md`
 * Commit with the message "Prepare for the next development iteration"
 * Release on npm